QuyLe-Minh/DSAtestcase/README.md

 ```sh
 void simulate(string filename, restaurant *r, int testcase)
 ```
-- Then, right add the following code in the beginning of the result.cpp file:
+- Then, add the following code in the beginning of the result.cpp file (right below include:
  ```sh
 ofstream outfile;
 ```